SpaceX capsule splashes down in Pacific with space station cargo

 NASA last year added three more flights to SpaceX's agreement, for an undisclosed amount.
 SpaceX's next launch to the station is slated for June 26.

 NASA's second supply line to the station is temporarily grounded, following a launch accident in October.
-The contractor, Orbital ATK, is revamping its Antares rocket and hopes to be flying again in March.
+The contractor, Orbital ATK (OA.N), is revamping its Antares rocket and hopes to be flying again in March.

-Meanwhile, it is buying a rocket ride for its next Cygnus cargo ship from United Launch Alliance, a partnership of Lockheed Martin and Boeing, with launch targeted for late this year.
+Meanwhile, it is buying a rocket ride for its next Cygnus cargo ship from United Launch Alliance, a partnership of Lockheed Martin (LMT.N) and Boeing (BA.N), with launch targeted for late this year.

 Russia and Japan also fly freighters to the station, though an accident, which remains under investigation, claimed the last Russian Progress capsule in April.